Compassionate and Experienced Healthcare for Older Adults

 Why Choose Loyola for Geriatric Medicine?

-Loyola’s dedication to geriatric medicine shows in the compassion and expertise with which we provide care for older adult patients.
-Our rankings in U.S. News & World Report place us among the top hospitals nationally for cardiology/heart surgery, urology, cancer and other specialties.
+Loyola’s dedication to geriatric medicine shows in the compassion and expertisde with which we provide care for older adult patients.
+Our rankings in U.S. News & World Report place us among the top hospitals nationally for cardiology & heart surgery, gastroenterology & GI surgery, nephrology, neurology & neurosurgery and pulmonology & lung surgery.
 As a result, Loyola’s older adult patients benefit from medical care that is both compassionate and award-winning.

 What Services are Available for Geriatric Medicine?